 For young persons 10-19 years of age, of families currently receiving family assistance payments.
 Parents who wish to immunise their children in order to continue to receive family assistance payments will have access to free catch-up vaccines for a time-limited period (1 January 2016 to 31 December 2017).
 As a number of the vaccines required for this age group are not registered for use in those aged 10 years and over, alternative vaccines will be made available to vaccination providers also at no-cost for a time-limited period.

 Immunisation catch-up tool for 10 to 19 year olds The tool provides vaccine catch-up plans for children from 10 to 19 years of age with no documented history of vaccine administration.
-If you would like to receive a copy of the tool, please contact us.
+You can download the Victorian Immunisation Catch Up Tool from the Health Vic website.

 Updated Government funded vaccine order form for 10 to 19 year olds A ready to order list of additional catch-up vaccine brands for the 10 to 19 year old adolescents as part of the No Jab No Pay.
 The catch-up vaccines include: Boostrix-IPV, Adacel, Adacel Polio, IPOL, NeisVacC*, H-B-Vax-II Paediatric/Adult and Engerix Paediatric/Adult. (*NeisVacC supply constrained until late January – order may be placed on back order).